vuepress/ecosystem/docs/plugins/tools/cache.md

   - `'memory'` is for memory cache, using memory cache can achieve optimal optimization effects, but as the project scales up, it occupies more memory, suitable for projects with fewer pages.
   - `'filesystem'` is for file system cache, for complex projects with many pages, file cache is recommended.

+### enableInCi

+- Type: `boolean`

+- Default: `false`

+- Details:

+  Whether to enable the cache in CI environment.

+  In most cases, the cache plugin could slow down the speed in ci.